RayaneMemiche/Glados/README.md

 ### Testing

 To run unit tests, execute `stack test --coverag` in the project directory.
 This will run the tests defined in the `tests` directory.

-### Contributing

-Rayane Memiche
-Nicolas Poupon
-Louis De Macedo
-Lucas Benhaim
-Francois Dupont

-Contributions are welcome.
-Please submit pull requests for any enhancements.

-### License

-[Specify License]

-### Acknowledgments

-Thanks to all contributors and those who provided valuable insights into Haskell and LISP.